hishizuka/pizero_bikecomputer/README.md

     - [numpy](https://numpy.org)
     - [PyQt5](https://pypi.org/project/PyQt5/) and [PyQtGraph](http://www.pyqtgraph.org)
     - [GPSd](https://gpsd.gitlab.io/gpsd/index.html) for GPS modules.
-    - [CircuitPython](https://learn.adafruit.com/welcome-to-circuitpython/what-is-circuitpython) for some I2C sensors.
+    - [CircuitPython](https://learn.adafruit.com/welcome-to-circuitpython/what-is-circuitpython) libraries for some I2C sensors.
   - So, you can run in cross platform environments such as Raspberry Pi OS, some Linux, macOS and Windows.

 - Good balance between battery life and performance